Anchorage Driving & Commute Times

 One of the best parts of living in Alaska is the simplest of the road systems.
 With only a few highways throughout the entire state, Glenn Highway is the only major road in Anchorage.
 The Glenn Highway actually follows a path that was carved by ancient glaciers.
 Spanning nearly 140 miles, the Glenn Highway offers a scenic drive along the Matanuska River.
 In fact, you can actually see the Matanuska Glacier, which is over 18,000 years old.

 It is important to keep the speed limit in mind.
-Driving in Anchorage and surrounding areas in Alaska can be incredibly dangerous.
+Driving in Anchorage and surrounding areas in Alaska can be incredibly dangerous, so make sure to be vigilant and ensure your car insurance is up to date.
 While an open stretch of road may make you want to put the pedal to the metal, speed limits should always be followed to prevent accidents, skidding on black ice, or hitting any of the area's numerous large animals.
 The speed limit on the Glenn Highway is 55 to 65 miles per hour.
 The section of the Matanuska Glacier is only 45 miles per hour.

 Fortunately, driving within the city limits of Anchorage is incredibly simple.
 Roads were engineered on a grid system.
 This means roads run north and south or east and west.
 If a road is backed up or closed for summer construction, you can easily take a parallel road and easily reach your destination.